seabbs/epinowcast-fixed-reporting-example/README.md

 reporting day this will have the effect of encoding the reporting schedule in the model.

-> We could do better than this by modifying the likelihood to skip days
+> We can hopefully do one better here by modifying the likelihood to
-> with zero reports as these actually contain no information once the
+> skip days with zero reports as these contain no information once the
 > above change is in place.
-For this example we will not do this but
-> this will be the approach taken once this feature is implemented in
-> `{epinowcast}`.

 ## Getting setup with this example